hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

 This ability to manipulate objects is at the center of <i>Draw</i>, the result of the experimental project by the team at ThoughtWorks.  <i>Draw</i>, coded in C#, is a lightweight application designed to satisfy the critical needs of a networked VR application: two people can inhabit the same virtual space and see each others’ avatars, communicate via voice, and draw shapes with their own hands.

-The team - composed of developers Allie Quintano and Nick Maxwell, designers Haeyoung Kim and Christopher Edwards, strategist Neil Redding, and technologist Rachel Laycock - plans to release the application to the community the coming weeks.
+The team - composed of developers Allie Quintano and Nick Maxwell, designers Haeyoung Kim and Christopher Edwards, strategist Neil Redding, and technologist Rachel Laycock - is looking forward to building on this core feature set.

 <figure class="video ratio-50">
 	<iframe src="https://www.youtube.com/embed/dAlAMhXhDiE" allowfullscreen></iframe>
 	<figcaption>More networked drawing in VR</figcaption>
 </figure>

 Having designed a basic drawing system, the team now plans to extend the functionality of the application.
-They're working on offering the user a way to represent dynamic systems - complex systems with parts that change over time, like international supply chains - in virtual space.
+They're working on offering the user a way to represent dynamic systems - complex systems with elements that move and change over time, like international supply chains, automobiles and software architectures - in virtual space.

 Finding abstract, simplified ways of representing dynamic systems is a problem that cuts across scores of industries.
 Often, tasks like this are done using whiteboards and post-it notes, but the team believes that VR can be used to do this more intuitively.
-One feature they'd like to bring to <i>Draw</i> is the ability to create objects, scale them, and move them around the virtual space in a loop.
+One feature they'd like to bring to <i>Draw</i> is the ability to create objects, scale them, and move them around the virtual space along flexible, easily-defined paths.

 <figure class="video ratio-50">
 	<iframe src="https://www.youtube.com/embed/7xylV1QfE08" allowfullscreen></iframe>